garlic-bred/chronos-carpet-addons/README.md

 ## Rules

-### betterCarefulBreak
-If you break a block while sneaking then the block gets put in your inventory.
-Any blocks supported by that block that get broken instantly will also be put in your inventory.
-* Type: `boolean`
-* Default value: `false`
-* Categories: `SURVIVAL`, `EXPERIMENTAL`, `CHRONOS`

-### commandSidebar
-Enables players without OP to change what objective is being displayed, and query a player's objectives.
-Players with OP level 1 can also freeze or unfreeze an objective, which will stop scores for an objective from increasing.
-Taken from litetech carpet addons.
-* Type: `boolean`
-* Default value: `false`
-* Categories: `SURVIVAL`, `COMMAND`, `CHRONOS`

 ### commandTotal
 Enables /total command to know the total sum of a scoreboard.
 Taken from johan's carpet addons.
 * Type: `boolean`